-Benefits in the form of food or entertainment are permissible if accepted as a 'guest'.
-To accept something as a guest, the donor must be present.
+Benefits in the form of food or entertainment are permissible if accepted as a 'guest' To accept something as a guest, the donor must be present.

-In the event the person is a lobbyist, TWC staff may accept food or beverages as long as the lobbyist is present.
+If the person is a lobbyist, TWC staff may accept food or beverages as long as the lobbyist is present.
 Entertainment, up to \$500 in a year, is also acceptable from a lobbyist.
 The lobbyist providing the entertainment must be present for the event.
-Your name will appear on a lobbyist's activities report if expenditures for food, lodging, transportation or entertainment in a day exceed \$114.
+Your name will appear on a lobbyist's activities report if expenditures for food, lodging, transportation, or entertainment in a day exceed \$132.60.